 National Geographic Active Expeditions are unique, active itineraries for intrepid travelers that combine spectacular places, cultural interaction, and physical challenge.
 You'll explore fascinating, off-the-beaten-path places with top guides, and wherever possible, meet National Geographic experts in the field.

 Price is per person, double occupancy.
-For a single room, add $1,200 in 2016 and $1,300 in 2017.
-International airfare to/from Belize City is not included in the adventure cost.
+For a single room add $1,300 in 2017 and $1350 in 2018.
+International airfare to/from Belize City and airfare within Belize is not included in the adventure cost.
 For 2018, the group flight within Belize is $200 (subject to change).
-On the December departures, there is an additional holiday surcharge of $300.
+On the December departures, there is an additional holiday surcharge of $200.

 Click here for a description of all activity levels.

 What To Expect

 tents with limited, shared facilities, located in the heart of a protected marine park.
-We will stay 5 nights in comfortable lodges and hotels that combine ideal locations and local charm and 2 nights in a National Geographic Unique Lodge.
+We will stay 3 nights in comfortable lodges and hotels that combine ideal locations and local charm and 2 nights in a National Geographic Unique Lodge.

 Contact Us: 1-888-689-2557